ncy-s/ProgCounter-Cmod_A7-35T/README.md

 # ProgCounter-Cmod_A7-35T
-A simple 4-Bit Verilog Program Counter for the Xilinx CMod A7-35T, iterates from 0000 to 1111 before overflow and the pattern repeats.
+A simple 4-Bit (Techically n-Bit, since the design is easily scalable with a few variable changes)  Verilog Program Counter for the Xilinx CMod A7-35T, iterates from 0000 to 1111 before overflow and the pattern repeats.

 **Hardware Setup:**